| Q

 installer layed "hardybacker" down first (over wood subfloors),

-running parrallel the entire length of the kitchen.
-The cracks appear to
+cracks running parrallel the entire length of the kitchen.
+The cracks

-nothing wrong with using hardy board over plywood, but there several issues
+it.
+There's nothing wrong with using hardy board over plywood, but

 |